Northeast Arkansas man pleads guilty to soliciting child pornography

 LEACHVILLE, Ark.
-(KAIT) - A Northeast Arkansas man faces up to 30 years in prison after federal prosecutors say he asked a “parent” to send him a pornographic video of a 9-year-old child.
+(KAIT) - A Northeast Arkansas man faces up to 30 years in prison after pleading guilty this week to asking a “parent” to send him a pornographic video of a 9-year-old child.

-A federal grand jury in Jacksonville, Fla. indicted 25-year-old Cody Dillon Hogan of Leachville for attempting to induce the molestation of a child and production of a child sex abuse video using a social messaging app.
+According to federal prosecutors, Cody Dillon Hogan of Leachville pleaded guilty to attempting to induce the molestation of a child and production of a child sex abuse video using a social messaging app.

 According to court documents, Hogan engaged in a weeks-long online conversation with an undercover FBI agent posing as the parent of a 9-year-old child.